margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## The Gun Images ##
 It started with a laugh and a small.
-The pain and confusion turned into "too much", crying within, pain, a reaction, and then gun images.
+The pain and confusion turned into "too much", crying within, pain, a reaction, and then gun images to express the pain.
+The light-hearted laugh and the smile could live no more.

 Why the gun images?
 Put the gun images down.